Miles Watson, 2nd Baron Manton: Origins

 George Miles Watson was born on 21 June 1899.
 He was the eldest son of Joseph Watson, 1st Baron Manton (1873–1922), the Leeds soap magnate, by his wife (Frances) Claire Nickols, daughter of Harold Nickols of Sandford House, Kirkstall, Leeds.
 Watson had three younger brothers, Robert Fraser, Alastair Joseph, and Richard Mark Watson, all born by 1906.
 He was educated at Harrow.

 Succeeds father

 He succeeded as 2nd Baron Manton on the death of his father in 1922.
 In 1927 he sold the Manton estate and racehorse training establishment near Marlborough, Wiltshire, which had been purchased by his father.
 In 1929 he sold the Compton Verney estate to Samuel Lamb, a cotton manufacturer from Manchester.
-However unfortunately (with much general disapproval (see reports in The Times newspaper)) before the sale he removed the mediaeval stained glass (with heraldry of the Verney family) from the chapel, which he sold in 1931 in four lots at Christie's.
-Much went to the USA, although some is now in the Burrell Collection in Glasgow and in the Market Hall Museum, Warwick.
+However (with much general disapproval (see reports in The Times newspaper)) before the sale he removed the mediaeval stained glass (with heraldry of the Verney family) from the chapel, which he sold in 1931 in four lots at Christie's.
+Much went to the US, although some is now in the Burrell Collection in Glasgow and in the Market Hall Museum, Warwick.